iManagement

 Objective

-Prepare equipment and record-keeping simply but rigorously for a month in which colonies evolve very rapidly.
+Prepare, simply but rigorously, the equipment and the follow-up needed for a month in which colonies evolve very fast.

-May calls for simple but rigorous organisation: prepare supers before they are needed, keep nucleus boxes ready should a split become opportune, monitor drone frames without delay, and record clearly what was observed at each visit.
+May requires simple but rigorous organisation: prepare the supers before needing them, keep nucleus boxes ready in case a division becomes opportune, monitor the drone frames without delay, prepare new frames or foundation to be built in advance when comb renewal is planned, and clearly note what has been observed at each inspection.

 This month tolerates improvisation poorly: colonies evolve quickly, and a missed visit can cost more than at the start of the season.